SruthyRNair/git-demo/README.txt

 #Demo Git Repository

-Thi is the first file in this repo
+This is the first file in this repository

 ##Website details

+These are the webpages:

 1. index.html
 2. About Us